chrisjdallmann/feco-inhibition/README.md

 ## Requirements
 This repository contains Python 3 code and MATLAB code.

 The Python code was tested on Windows 10 with the packages listed in `requirements.txt`.
 The code accesses the *Drosophila* connectomes via CAVEclient (FANC, FlyWire) or neuprint (MANC), which require an authentication token.
 A token for FANC can be obtained by joining the [FANC community](https://github.com/htem/FANC_auto_recon/wiki#collaborative-community).
-A token for MANC can be obtained from [neurprint.janelia.org](https://neuprint.janelia.org/account).
+A token for MANC can be obtained from [neuprint.janelia.org](https://neuprint.janelia.org/account).

 The MATLAB code was tested on Windows 10 with MATLAB R2023a.
-The `code` folder and its subfolders must be added to the Matlab path.
-The code also requires [matlab-toml](https://www.mathworks.com/matlabcentral/fileexchange/67858-matlab-toml) in the path.
+The `code` folder, its subfolders, and [matlab-toml](https://www.mathworks.com/matlabcentral/fileexchange/67858-matlab-toml) must be added to the Matlab path.

 ## Installation
 The code can be run on a standard computer.
 Installation of the Python packages should take 10 minutes.